USD/JPY Candlesticks and Ichimoku Analysis

 - Trend bias: Down

-The greenback fell marginally to 112.53 but lack of follow through selling and the subsequent anticipated rebound to 115.38 add credence to our near term bullishness, however, as price has retreated again after faltering below resistance at 115.62, suggesting further choppy trading would take place and weakness to 113.04 cannot be ruled out, however, break of said last week's low at 112.53 is needed to signal the fall from 118.66 top has resumed for retracement of early upmove to 111.90-00 (38.2% Fibonacci retracement of 101.19-118.66) but previous support at 111.36 should remain intact and bring another rise later.

-On the upside, whilst initial recovery to 114.50 cannot be ruled out, reckon upside would be limited to 114.90-95 and price should falter below said last week's high at 115.38, bring further choppy trading later.
-Only a break of said previous resistance at 115.62 would abort and signal the fall from 118.66 has possibly ended and bring a stronger rebound to 116.30 (61.8% Fibonacci retracement of 118.61-112.57), then towards resistance at 117.53 which is likely to hold from here.
+On the upside, whilst initial recovery to 113.40-45 cannot be ruled out, reckon upside would be limited to resistance at 113.95 and price should falter below 114.35-40, bring another decline later.
+Only a break of 115.33-38 (current level of the Kijun-Sen and previous resistance) would suggest low is formed instead, bring test of previous resistance at 115.62, a daily close above there would add credence to this view and signal the fall from 118.66 has possibly ended, bring a stronger rebound to 116.80-85 but price should falter below resistance at 117.53.

 Recommendation : Stand aside for this week.